Sunday, November 18, 2018

 What the Lord is Saying:

-Preface - Jesus has just finished the Passover meal and Lord's Supper gathering with his disciples, announcing that one of them would betray Him and then giving the Lord's Supper telling them His body is broken for them and His blood marks a covenant between Him and many people.
+Preface - Jesus has just finished the Passover meal and Lord's Supper gathering with his disciples, announcing that one of them would betray Him, giving them bread and win – telling them His body is broken for them and His blood marks a covenant between Him and many people.

 Summary - Jesus has had the Passover meal with his disciples and then given the Lord's Supper and then returns to the Mount of Olives to talk to them about his divine appointment with death and then the scattering of the disciples and sheep.
 They will deny him.
 It will happen whether they think it will happen or not.